lucasavila00/eval-md/docs/tests/inlay.md

 ## Unary calls

-It adds inlay hints to identifiers
+It adds inlay hints to identifiers.

 ```ts
 const nothing = (_it: string) => void 0;
 nothing(/* _it: */ "abc");
 ```

-It adds inlay hints to property access expressions
+It adds inlay hints to property access expressions.

 ```ts
 const nothing2 = { fn: (_it: string) => void 0 };